kubernetes-sigs/gateway-api/site-src/api-types/grpcroute.md

     `v1.1.0`.
 For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).

+!!! note
+    If you know you're working with gRPC, prefer using a `GRPCRoute`.
+An `HTTPRoute` may be sufficient for basic routing and load balancing, but `GRPCRoute` makes the intent clearer and can unlock more gRPC-specific functionality.
+See [When to Use GRPCRoute](#when-to-use-grpcroute).

 [GRPCRoute][grpcroute] is a Gateway API type for specifying routing behavior of gRPC requests from a Gateway listener to an API object, i.e. Service.